mxcoppell/usbrelay/README.md

 # usbrelay

-This small utility was originally implemented for automation of power management for different components by controlling multiple USB-Relay boards on the Astrophotograpy control computer.
+This small utility was initially implemented to automate power management for different components by controlling multiple USB-Relay boards on the windows OS based astrophotography control computer.

 The implementation is based on the great work of [usb-relay-hid](https://github.com/pavel-a/usb-relay-hid) project by [pavel-a](https://github.com/pavel-a).
-Most of the common USB-Relay boards from Amazon, Aliexpress or Taobao are supported.
-The goal of this project is to provide a simple control utility for querying and controlling multiple USB-Relay boards connected to the control Windows computer.
+Most of the common USB-Relay boards from Amazon, Aliexpress, or Taobao are supported.
+This project provides a simple control utility for querying and controlling multiple USB-Relay boards connected to the Windows computer.

 ![2-Channel & 8-Channel USB-Relay Boards](https://github.com/mxcoppell/usbrelay/blob/master/images/usbrelay-boards.jpg?raw=true)